tilden/tilden.github.io/README.md

 A combined portfolio/blog built entirely using a plugin-free Jekyll.
 (This ensures that rebuilds can happen on the server side as well as the client side.
-That means it's entirely possible for a reader to [submit a pull request](https://github.com/tilden/tilden.github.io/pulls?q=is%3Apr+is%3Aclosed)!)
+That means it's entirely possible for a reader to submit pull requests!

 # Features

 ## Design

-* Trendy flat-design to impress all your designer friends
-* Card-based appearance for posts and projects
+* Applies aspects of Google's material design for a clean and consistent look and feel across projects and pages
-* Parallax scrolling because regular scrolling is just passé
-* Fancy animated nav transitions
+* Projects are as easy to create as posts, with single Markdown files
+* Definitely a website

 ## Responsive

 * Scales for mobiles, tablets, and desktops
-* High-DPI (retina-compatible) graphics, so hipsters in coffee shops can enjoy your page while browsing on their MacBooks and drinking their caramel macchiatos
+* High-DPI (retina-compatible) graphics

 ## Compatible

 * Viewable by internet explorers using Internet Explorer version 10 or higher

 # License
 All the content (blog posts, photos, other graphics) are licensed under